nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `redo` only reverts changes made
 * `redo` will display an error message if there are no changes to be redone

+**Include an interactive GUI version where Avengers can click on the menu to redo the most recent changes as well.**

 #### Seeking help : `help`